mohamedhesham221/haji-flour-mill/Readme.md

 ## How to use
-#### As a admin
+#### As an admin
 - Create admin by going to the route `/admin/signup`.
   - Server will create a `unique username` and show it on the screen, remember it for further login.
-- Login as a admin by clicking the `Login-Admin` button.
+- Login as an admin by clicking the `Login-Admin` button.
   - Enter the credentials to login as admin.
-  - If a normal user tries to login as admin, it will show `access forbidden` error.
+  - If a normal user tries to login as an admin, it will show `access forbidden` error.
 - After successfully logging in, admin will see the `New Entry` page.
 (It is default render as it is the primary work of the admin.)
 - From here admin has access to many administrative tasks.
 - When admin crates a new user, a `unique username` for the user is generated and displayed on the screen, admin must tell the user it's `username` and `password` for login process.
-- For ease, I suggest use the mobile no. as password, it will be easy for the user to remember.
+- For ease, I suggest use the mobile number as password, it will be easy for the user to remember.
 But it's not compulsory.

 #### As a user
 - Login as user by clicking the `Login-User` button.